boodland/One-Shot-Learning/README.md

 ## Roadmap

-- Allow Data preprocessing (normalization, resizing, augmentation...)
+- Allow Data preprocessing (normalization, resizing, augmentation, ...)
 - Allow more configuration parameters for the runner
 - Allow more distance discriminator functions to compare two encoded images
 - Implement a NetworkConfigurator component for hyperparameter tunning